-Mailonline health reporter Vanessa Chalmers describes the unfortunate and painful experience one mother suffered from teeth whitening when her gums were left ‘severely burned’ after treatment at a beauty salon in 2019.
+Mailonline health reporter Vanessa Chalmers disclosed the unfortunate and painful experience one mother suffered from teeth whitening when her gums were left ‘severely burned’ after treatment at a beauty salon in 2019.
 Here is a summary of Vanessa’s report:

-The British Dentist Association say that some home-kits contain dangerous levels of hydrogen peroxide – more than 33 per cent.
-High level bleaching gels can cause mouth infections, blistering and burns to gums, damage to nerves and tooth enamel, and gum-shrinking.
+High level bleaching gels can cause mouth infections, blistering and burns to gums, damage to nerves and tooth enamel, and gum-shrinking as well as discoloration.

 The young mother who brought this to the public’s attention concluded: ‘Thank you, everyone, for your comments and shares.
-Lesson learnt – only ever let a dentist near your teeth.’
+Lesson learned – only ever let a dentist near your teeth.’